-The exclusive rights prohibition does not apply to services provided by the Columbus Airport Commission.
-The Columbus Airport Commission may elect to provide any or all of the aeronautical services at its airport, and to be the exclusive provider of those services.
-Columbus Airport Commission may exercise - but may not grant - the exclusive right to provide any aeronautical service.
+The Commission may exercise - but may not grant - the exclusive right to provide any aeronautical service.
 This exception is known as the airport's "proprietary exclusive" right.
-The Columbus Airport Commission may exercise a proprietary exclusive right provided the Columbus Airport Commission engages in the aeronautical activity as a principal using its own employees and resources.
-The Columbus Airport Commission may not designate an independent commercial enterprise as its agent.
-In other words, the Columbus Airport Commission may not rely on a third party or a management company to provide the services under its proprietary
+The Commission may exercise a proprietary exclusive right provided the Commission engages in the aeronautical activity as a principal using its own employees and resources.
+The Commission may not designate an independent commercial enterprise as its agent.
+In other words, the Commission may not rely on a third party or a management company to provide the services under its proprietary.